Legal Advice for Compensation Insurance Claims & TPD Payouts

 Finger on a car accident compensation claim calculator for CTP claims

-How is My CTP Compensation Claim Calculated?
+How is an Accident Compensation Claim Payout Calculated?

 This calculation includes factors such as:

-• How long were you absent from work
+• How long were you absent from work?

-• What is your current salary
+• What is your current salary?

-• How old were you at the time of the accident
+• How old were you at the time of the accident?

-• Did other people provide care in your home
+• Did other people provide care in your home?

-What is Included in Motor Vehicle Accident Compensation?
+What is Included in Car Accident Compensation?

 Medical Expenses

-This includes all medical expenses related to your injuries, such as treatment expenses, hospital bills, doctor’s fees, prescription medications, and rehabilitation costs.
+Reimbursement of medical expenses related to your injuries, such as treatment expenses, hospital bills, doctor’s fees, prescription medications, and rehabilitation costs.

-If your vehicle has suffered accident damage, you can include property damages (like repair costs) in your compensation claim and other out-of-pocket expenses.
-(NOTE: Splatt Lawyers is a personal injury law firm and, hence, does not assist with property damage litigation, which often does not require a lawyer’s support.)
+(NOTE: Splatt Lawyers is a personal injury law firm and, hence, does not assist with property damage litigation, which often does not require a lawyer’s advice.)

-Travel costs related to your injury recovery and rehabilitation may be reimbursed as well as home care costs.
+Travel costs related to your injury recovery and rehabilitation may be reimbursed, as well as home care costs.

 Car accident compensation payout calculator icon

-Calculate Your Car Accident Compensation
+Calculating Car Accident Compensation Payout Amounts

 To receive compensation for injuries acquired in an accident, the injured party must provide compelling evidence of the other party’s responsibility for the incident.
-Our compensation lawyers provide legal advice for the injury insurance claim process.

-Learn more about car accident claims >
+More about car accident claims >

-Who Funds Car Accident Compensation Claims?
+Who Funds Motor Vehicle Accident Compensation Payouts?

-100% No Win No Fee Compensation Payout
+100% No Win No Fee Motor Vehicle Accident Legal Services

 Personal injury lawyers icon